Centre for Dialogue: Publications

 The Centre for Dialogue composes and distributes publications arising from their diverse research projects.
 This includes the publication of books, edited volumes and journal articles, as well as discussion papers that are distributed to relevant organisations and government departments.
 The centre also distributes a bi-annual newsletter that reports on the centre's activities, as well as includes opinion pieces on issues that relate to the centre's interests.

 The Centre for Dialogue also distributes several working papers each year that do not necessarily relate to the centre's projects.
 Monographs are submitted to the centre to be considered by the editorial committee for publication.
 The intention of the working papers is to provide the research community (including students and academics), policy-makers, journalists and community leaders with an opportunity to contribute to ongoing debates.
 Papers are preferred to focus on the dynamics of conflict (whether intrastate, inter-state, or trans-state).
 They generally must also identify ways in which the theory and/or practice of dialogue has contributed to coexistence, co-operation and mutual enrichment and highlight methods that may foster peaceful relations in the future.

 The Centre for Dialogue and its staff provide the core of the editorial input of the scholarly journal, Global Change, Peace & Security, published by Routledge and edited from La Trobe University.

-The previous director; Professor Joseph Camilleri's most recent book, co-authored with Professor Jim Falk, was launched by UNDP head, the Hon Helen Clark, in Sydney, Australia in February 2010.
+The previous director Joseph Camilleri's most recent book, co-authored with Jim Falk, was launched by UNDP head, the Hon Helen Clark, in Sydney, Australia in February 2010.
 The book Worlds in Transition: Evolving Governance Across a Stressed Planet, Edward Elgar, UK, is a synoptic overview of the way in which humans have come to collectively seek to shape their futures, and the challenges posed to that in a time of rapid transition.

 The Centre for Dialogue hosts one major national or international conference and one major public lecture each year, such as an international conference titled "Europe and Asia: Between Islam and the United States" in 2008, and a 2009 controversial keynote address by former Iranian President Mohammad Khatami.